adriaFreixasWb/git-calisthenics/docs/Session5.md

 The sun is a start
 Introduction
 ------------
-Have you ever gone sunbathing at the bitch
+Have you ever gone sunbathing at the beatch
 Body
 ----
 Summer is nice and a time for the outdoors